 Should I Still Do Breast Self-Exams?

 Not all breast cancers can be detected on mammogram, especially in younger women who have denser breast tissue.
-Remember, along with following your doctor's recommendations for mammography testing, you may consider doing breast self-exams every month, beginning at age 20.
-You may also have breast exams by your health care provider (physician or nurse) every three years starting at age 20 and every year starting at age 40.
+You may also have breast exams done by your health care provider (physician or nurse) every three years starting at age 20 and every year starting at age 40.